 But Dattaram Wadkar, SJ’s influential assistant, seems to have been unconvinced.
 He asked the boys if they could play in a certain taal.
 The boys were confused, and looked towards their father.
 He calmly asked them to play a particular composition.
 The boys complied.
 This time round, Mustafa said, even Dattaram was impressed.
 Before they left, Shankar had already instructed D’Souza to call the boys every time there was a recording.

 But even after all these years, that one moment of doubt still seems to rankle with Mustafa.
 Perhaps not just because someone had raised a question on their abilities – they were after all only little boys – but because it cast an aspersion on their father.

-During our conversation, there are two adjectives that Mustafa repeatedly uses to describe his father: “roohani” (spiritual) and “genius”.
-But it is something else he says that grabs my attention.
-Mustafa recalls his father would drop them off outside the studio gate in the morning.
+During our conversation, there are two adjectives that Mustafa repeatedly used to describe his father: “roohani” (spiritual) and “genius”.
+But it is something else he said that grabbed my attention.
+Mustafa recalled his father would drop them off outside the studio gate in the morning.
 Once the recording was over, the brothers would come out and wait at a designated spot from where he would again pick them up and take them home.
 Not once did Hussain enter the studio.

 This is an image I cannot get out of my head.
 What is it, I wonder, went through the mind of Sajjad Hussain when he approached the gates of the studio?
 Did he regret the way his career panned out?
 Did he feel frustrated, angry?